awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-add-external.md

 1. In the Jupyter dashboard page, choose **New**\. **R** now appears as a **Notebook** option\.

-Notebook instances come with git installed\.
-You can use git to install projects from GitHub\.
+Notebook instances come with Git installed\.
+You can use Git to install projects from GitHub\.

 **For example, to install the Scala kernel:**